Stories are everything,Everything is a story.

 Filmmaker Natalie Johns was born in Zimbabwe, grew up in South Africa and established her career in the London where she specialized in music television with Channel 4, MTV and production company Done and Dusted.

-Johns has spearheaded many music for film projects around the world and worked with a diverse range of artists including Jay-Z, Spiritualized, the Rolling Stones, Gorillaz, John Legend & The Roots, Lenny Kravitz, REM, Morrissey and most recently worked alongside Amnesty International directing the Electric Burma concert for Aung San Suu Kyi.
+Johns has spearheaded many music for film projects around the world and worked with a diverse range of artists including Jay-Z, Spiritualized, the Rolling Stones, Gorillaz, John Legend & The Roots, Lenny Kravitz, REM, Gil Scott Heron and most recently worked alongside Amnesty International directing the Electric Burma concert for Aung San Suu Kyi.

 After relocating to New York and inspired by the new opportunities in distribution, Johns founded Dig for Fire in 2007—a new venture in storytelling and film, tailored for the digital age.